mkeke/c64-basic-converter/readme.md

 - [x] convert: remove empty lines
 - [x] convert: add line numbers
-- [ ] add task with command line params
+- [x] accept command line params
-- [ ] option to watch for changes to master file, trigger build
+- [x] option to watch for changes to master file, trigger build
-- [ ] option to display help
+- [x] option to display help
 - [ ] instructions on how to install as a global script
 - [ ] master file can have indentation
 - [ ] labels + code can be on the same line